openstack-archive/fuel-docs/pages/reference-architecture/nova-intro/0620-nova-flatdhcp.rst

    :align: center
    :width: 75%

-For more information about FlatDHCP Manager, see :ref:`Reference Architecture<ref-arch>`.
+For more information about FlatDHCP Manager, see :ref:`ref-arch`.